If you've just got an electric vehicle (EV) or are thinking about getting one, you’ve probably wondered how long it takes to charge an electric car.

 This car has a maximum charging rate of 235W for DC charging, and a maximum charging rate of 11kW for AC charging.

-- When using a high-powered DC charger, the car would take 16 minutes to increase the range from 10% to 80%.
+When using an ultra-rapid charger, the car can take approximately 16 minutes to increase the battery level from 10% to 80% - giving approximately 25 to 200 miles of range.

 Now let’s take a look at the Nissan LEAF.